 User Score

-Meanwhile, the Chicago Museum of Natural History buzzes with activity as it prepares for the grand opening of a new exhibit exploring the origins of superstition.
-Dr. Margo Green (Penelope Ann Miller), an evolutionary biologist, arrives at work, only to be informed by museum curator Dr. Ann Cuthbert (Linda Hunt) that she is in competition for a coveted grant with her colleague, Greg Lee (Chi Muoi Lo).
-The grant is sponsored by the wealthy Blaisedale family (Constance Towers & Francis X. McCarthy), who will attend the gala opening of the exhibit.
+Meanwhile, back at the Museum of Natural History, preparations for a grand exhibit on superstition are in full swing.
+Dr. Margo Green (played by Penelope Ann Miller), an evolutionary biologist, enters to learn from museum curator, Dr. Ann Cuthbert (Linda Hunt), that she is in a tight race for a grant against her colleague, Greg Lee (Chi Muoi Lo).
+This grant is backed by the influential Blaisedales (Constance Towers & Francis X. McCarthy), who are scheduled to attend the gala for the new exhibit.